First glimpse of the Gulf

 Show trip route

-I felt an odd sense of guilt every time we passed through a town or near a highway junction in our large, air-conditioned bus.
+I felt an odd sense of guilt every time we passed through a town or near a highway junction in our large bus.
 There were easily two or three extra seats which could have been used to transport mothers and their children standing, waiting by the side of the highway.
-I wonder what the people must think of us high-and-mighty visitors, with our big bus all to ourselves.
-I feel like the tourists on big buses must have a bad rep in small towns.
+I wonder what the people must think of us strange visitors, with a big bus all to ourselves.

 We started out with a 20km drive to Vinales, the route we had biked the evening before.
 We unloaded outside of a small post-office, in good-spirits and with high energy from the filling breakfast.
 We biked about 25km until we reached a small village called Pons.
 There, we had a taste of Guarapo, a green, slightly frothy sugarcane drink that was sweeter than any cola, almost even sweeter than honey.
-I gagged from the richness of it, and couldn't even finish my glass.
-It is a great drink for cyclists, though, full of sugars to keep you going on your journey!
+I gagged from the sweetness of it, and couldn't even finish my glass.
+It is a great drink for cyclists, though, full of sugars to keep you going.

-Carlos sang along with raucous Cuban pop and I sipped at cool water and cleaned some of the sweat from my brow and neck.
-After the 15km of steep hills was up, I was back at it on the bike, 16 km of relatively flat going.
+Eventually hopping a ride on the bus to escape the late-afternoon swelter, I sank into the seat and panted, trying to cool down.
+Carlos sang along with raucous Cuban pop as I sipped at cool water and cleaned some of the sweat from my brow and neck.
+After the steepest section of hills was up and the weather had started to cool, I was back at it on the bike, 16 km of relatively flat going.

-There was a bar catering mojitos to both tourists, and what looked like locals, alike.
+There was a bar catering mojitos to both tourists and locals, alike.
 The beach was rather pleasant, and we spent two hours getting to swim and walk around.
-My neck was still a bother, and had made the ride uncomfortable the whole morning.
-Not wanting to let it ruin our trip however, I didn't make a fuss about it.
-My dad, though, mentioned my stiff neck to Charlie, a physiotherapist from England and one of our fellow bike-riders.
-He laid me flat on one of the plastic chairs, and performed some magic on my neck and shoulders.
+My neck, which had been bothering me since Havana, was really acting up and making it near impossible for me to turn my head left or right.
+Charlie, a physiotherapist from England and one of our fellow bike-riders, laid me flat on one of the cheap plastic chairs, and performed some magic on my neck and shoulders.

 I can't express how much I believe that a vacation like this is the way to go, if you want to get a feel for a country.
-Sitting by a poolside having locals dressed in silly hotel uniforms serve you alcohol may be some peoples' idea of a good time...
-But frankly, I think the only thing you'd experience about the country and that culture would be the weather!
+Sitting by a poolside having locals dressed in hotel uniforms serve you alcohol may be some peoples' idea of a good time...
+But frankly, I think the only thing you'd experience about the country and that culture would be the weather.
 Resorts are catered to our soft, North American wants.
-Booze, food, lounging, and pretty girls.
+Booze, food, lounging, and the languid sheltering of excessive comforts.
 It makes me sick.
-Although by riding in our tour bus I didn't have the same sense of connection I might have had if we were backpacking or hitchhiking through Cuba, at least we were there breathing the same dirt and seeing the smiling/confused/frowning/laughing faces of the people who call these places their homes.
+Although by riding in our tour bus I didn't have the same sense of connection I might have had if we were backpacking or hitchhiking through Cuba, at least we were there breathing the same dirt and seeing the smiling/confused/frowning/laughing faces of the people who call this island their home.

-It's refreshing to see people out in their fields doing honest work.
-Even if you know that, with the way the country is run, they won't be benefiting from their labour as much as someone in a first-world country would.
-What us people need nowadays is more time spent chopping wood, plowing fields, carrying sacks and just all-around using our bodies to do things that keep us alive... all it takes in this day and age is the click of a button or the swipe of a card.
+It's refreshing to see people out in their fields doing honest work; even if you know that with the way the country is run, they won't be benefiting from their labour as much as someone in a first-world country would.
+What people need nowadays is more time spent tending animals, chopping wood, plowing fields, carrying sacks.. and just all-around using our bodies to do things that keep us alive.
+All we accomplish in this day and age is the click of a button or the swipe of a card.

 My spanish was picking up.
 I'd have loved to spend more time listening to it and trying to speak it.
 I picked up that otra vez means once more/again, and tal vez means maybe.
-Oh, and that Cuba means awesome.
+Oh, and that me gusta mucho Cuba.